bertrandgressier/docker-seedbox/README.md

 ===================

-I decided to experiment docker and docker-compose and I decided to assembly a lot of tools for create a seedbox environment.
+I decided to experiment docker and docker-compose and to assembly a lot of tools to create a seedbox environment.
-You don't need to install no other package on your system that docker.
+You don't need to install another package on your system that docker.
 Amazing no ?

-*All tools are exposed with https*
+*All tools are exposed with https thanks let's encrypt*

 ----------